Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where Washington DC actually eats.

 Laotian$$columbia-heights

-Thip Khao in Washington DC is Seng Luangrath's Columbia Heights Laotian dining room on 14th Street, a casual room with a separate spicy-jungle-menu insert and BYO wine policy.
+Thip Khao in Washington DC is Seng Luangrath's Columbia Heights Laotian dining room on 14th Street, a casual room with a separate spicy-jungle-menu insert.

 Signature: Laotian beef larb, Sticky rice